Inside the Star

 Lira didn't understand the bitterness in that.
 Not fully.
 Their culture was too clean.
 Their lives were too easy.

-He understood exactly how little the system cared about good intentions.
+Ziggaboot understood exactly how little the system cared about good intentions.

 They continued inward.